 Once you’ve compiled your family history research you can share it with others by publishing your work.
-The Library’s introduction to putting out a publication will give you more information and help you get started.
-Another good introduction is the guide by John MacGibbon called Your family’s history: research, write and publish it.
+The Library’s information on putting out a publication will help you get started.
+Another good introduction is the guide by John MacGibbon called Your family’s history: research, write and publish it .

 Digital New Zealand’s Digitising family history and whakapapa guide will give you detailed information to help you scan, digitise, or digitally copy old family pictures, records and documents.